lazysho/fgoSaltFlush/README.md

     - iPhone 6/7/8 Plus (414x736)
     - iPhone X (375x812)
     - iPad (768x1024)
 2. **Black Glitch**.
 The screen flashes black, must be due to the black background color of `body`, when page changes.

 ~~3. **Summon Accuracy**.
 I have already mentiod this above but I'll say it once more.
 The **calculation for summoning is not accurate** and **is a bit of loose right now since I noticed that its easy to get an SSR**, ~~which is good for your salt anyway~~.
 I dont mean easy as in you'll get SSRs in a row or every roll you make, just more frequent than the original salty summon??
-But it still makes sense, at least for me.~~
+But it still makes sense, at least for me.~~  **Not 100% accurate but its better than before**.
+There's still a problem though.

 4. **Blank Images**.
 Because I am too sleepy, I incorrectly typed some of the names of the servants and craft essences.
 The `url` of background-images of `divs` or `src` attributes of `imgs` rely on names so nothing will appear if the name doesn't match any of the filenames. **If you ever encounter this, please let me know by submitting an issue about it**. *Tell me who is that servant that doesn't want to be summoned.*

 5. **Lag in loading images**.
 May experience a lag in loading of images, especially when connection is slow.
 You'll have no lag problem if fgoSaltFlush is locally stored in your device.

 6. **System will go crazy if you leave the window while summon is on going**.
 Animations rely on `setTimeout` and `setInterval`.
 A card won't flip if you're currently not on the page, so the system will go crazy because the time's done but the card isn't done flipping.

 ## Upcoming Features
 So far these are my plans for fgoSaltFlush.
 I don't know when I'll be able to do all of these maybe when I'm so passionate like I am right now. **I was able to complete this because of too much salt btw**, I've had enough and I needed an outlet.

-1. Include servants' specific **drop rates** in calculation to improve summoning system and make it more accurate.
+1. ~~Include servants' specific **drop rates** in calculation to improve summoning system and make it more accurate.~~
 2. **Allow f2p's to customize banner**.
     - Select up to 5 servants that will have **increase in drop rates**.
     - **Exclude** cards from pool.